For years, Facebook has “reigned supreme” as the top social media advertising platform, and for good reason.

 So that in itself does wonders for brand retention, and for moving people on down your sales funnel.

-Our social media management company manages millions in ad spend for our clients every day, and we’ve seen success with both B2B and B2C on Instagram.
+Our highly rated social media marketing company manages millions in ad spend for our clients every day, and we’ve seen success with both B2B and B2C on Instagram.

 Pinterest now has almost 460 million monthly active users, but just because it has fewer users does not mean it is a weak ad platform.